entrity/stackedit-computer-vision/papers-read/Detail/Detecting Visual Relationships with Deep Relational Netoworks.md

 A joint model would not be scalable ("not suitable for generic applications," "excessively large number of classes and the imbalance among them").

+Tested on VRD and sVG (large subset of Visual Genome).

 ## Related Work
 1. First, limited to specific types of relations (spatial or action).
 Usually hand-crafted features or simple heuristics.
 2. Eventually, non-joint models